 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

-This is possibly one of the most understood questions we get asked.
-While boxsprings and foundations have very different names, they are very similar to one another in what they actually do; they are both designed to be used as the base support that goes directly underneath nearly every kind of mattress that is made.
+This is possibly one of the biggest questions we get asked.
+While box springs and foundations have very different names, they are very similar to one another in what they actually do; they are both designed to be used as the base support that goes directly underneath nearly every kind of mattress that is made.

-The comfort part of the bed is the mattress sits directly on top of the boxspring or foundation which in comparison is very flexible.
-This flexibility can come from several different inner workings; coil springs, latex rubber, memory foam or a hybrid of the aforementioned.
-The malleable core and sleeping surface is designed to easily mold and contour while also supporting the curvatures of a person’s body.
-Placing it on anything but a supportive surface can cause it to break down prematurely, sag, or worse still fall between the steel supports.
+The comfortable part of the bed is the mattress that sits directly on top of the box spring or foundation which in comparison is very flexible.
+This flexibility can come from several different inner workings; coil springs, latex rubber, memory foam, or a hybrid of the aforementioned.
+The malleable core and sleeping surface are designed to easily mold and contour while also supporting the curvatures of a person’s body.
+Placing it on anything but a supportive surface can cause it to break down prematurely, sag or worse still fall between the steel supports.

 It is simple you can sleep on a mattress without a box spring comfortably, but there are a couple of different ways to do it.